anquanscan/sec-tools/README.md

 [cleverhans](https://github.com/cleverhans-lab/cleverhans): An adversarial example library for constructing attacks, building defenses, and benchmarking both
 [AlliN](https://github.com/P1-Team/AlliN): A flexible scanner
 [Better-pwn](https://github.com/moom825/Better-pwn): Tools for hacking better discord(BD).
 [cybersecurity-CTF](https://github.com/KhalilThabet/cybersecurity-CTF): This repository is used to store answers when resolving CTF (Catch The Flag) challanges, how i came to the solution and the line of thought used to reach it.
+[nexfil](https://github.com/thewhiteh4t/nexfil): OSINT tool for finding profiles by username